amitayh/Searchable/README.md

 ### Arguments ###

-1. master - (string) A string of the id for an Element, (element) Element reference - the select box
+1. select - (string) A string of the id for an Element, (element) Element reference - the select box
 2. options - (object) a key/value set of options

 ### Options ###